austinpapritz/PierresTasties.Solution/README.md

     User can add token by redeeming a code

 Treat
-    Many-to-many with Patron (via TastyToken entity)
+    Many-to-many with User (via TastyToken entity)
     VoteCount = 0;

-Authorize Patron to Update treat vote-count (add or remove) Authorize Admin to create a token code
+Authorize User to Update treat vote-count (add or remove) Authorize Admin to create a token code
-Authorize Patron to create a token by redeeming a token code.
+Authorize User to create a token by redeeming a token code.

-Patron can create tokens (by redeeming it), user can add a vote token to a treat, or edit their vote token, see their votes in profile page
+User can create tokens (by redeeming it), user can add a vote token to a treat, or edit their vote token, see their votes in profile page